unikraft/unikraft/doc/guides/developers-app.rst

  * **Config.uk**: A Kconfig-like snippet used to populate Unikraft's menu with application-specific options.

+ * **exportsyms.uk**: A text file where each line contains the name of one symbol that should be exported to other libraries.
+This file usually contains only `main` for an application that is developed/ported as a single library to Unikraft.

 The Makefile is generally short and simple and might remind you to Linux kernel modules that are built off-tree.
 For most applications